-This Water Code shall supersede all prior Ordinances related to the District's water system and water services and all said prior Ordinances are superseded by this Wastewater Code.
+This Water Code shall supersede all prior Ordinances related to the District's wastewater system and sewer services and all said prior Ordinances are superseded by this Wastewater Code.

 10.06 Severability

 If any provision of this Ordinance or the application to any person or circumstances is held invalid, the remainder of the Ordinance or the application of such provisions to other persons or other circumstances shall not be affected.